Mulwor/note-app/0_interview/on-english/REACT.md

 </details>

 <details>
-<summary>* What's component?</summary>
+<summary>What's component?</summary>

-We can write once, and use everywhere.
-Easy to update and debugging.
+A component is a function or class that returns JSX.
+We can use it anywhere in our project.
+A component combines JavaScript and HTML.
+It takes props as input and can have its own state

 </details>